About Dave Lechnyr

-Hi there!
-I work with people who truly want to get unstuck and make some actual impact in their life goal of being a better version of themselves.
-My approach to therapy has been influenced greatly by Carl Rogers, Aaron Beck and Pema Chödrön, and the keys to Emotional Flexibility: Acceptance, Compassion and Curiosity.
+Welcome!
+I work with people who truly want to get unstuck and make some actual impact in their life by being a better version of themselves.
+My approach to therapy has been influenced greatly by the compassion of Carl Rogers, the cognitive-behavioral skills of Aaron Beck and the wisdom of Pema Chödrön.
+I firmly believe that the key ingredient to change is in gaining Emotional Flexibility: Acceptance, Compassion and Curiosity.

 Of course, that’s the boring stuff.
 Let’s try that again with something more interesting: